 It is possible to use LMIA Confirmation Letter to support a foreign worker’s application for permanent residency with Immigration Refugee and Citizenship Canada (IRCC).

-Employers can essentially hire a foreign worker and support their permanent resident visa application simultaneously.
+Employers can hire a foreign worker and simultaneously support their permanent resident visa application.
 The worker can use the Confirmation Letter with the application to Federal Skilled Worker Program (FSWP), Federal Skilled Trades Program (FSTP), and Canadian Experience Class (CEC).
 It is worth mentioning that the above programs would qualify skilled workers for the Express Entry permanent residence program.

 How Many Points for LMIA under the Express Entry program?